Oppido Mamertina: History

-The ancient history of the town is largely unknown, but archeological excavations in Mella might point its origins to the mythical Mamerto (3rd century BC – 1st century AD).
+The Greek influence in the town is shown by the street plan, building styles and many Greek coins.
+Later after supporting Hannibal in the 2nd Punic War (218–201 BC), the Tauriani returned to the protection of the Romans who later expanded the town.

 The first mention of the town (Oppidum in Latin, meaning citadel) is 1040, during the Byzantine Era.

 The town is famous for its prolonged resistance before falling to Roger the Norman in 1056.